Why I turn House Histories into Display-Worthy Art

 I know how quickly your curiosity can fade when you’re faced with pages of unclear or conflicting data.
 That’s exactly why I wanted to create a version of house history that’s easier to digest.
 One that brings the records to life, without the hours of trawling through research on your own.

 Every Oak & Willow house history package includes research into historical records associated with your address.
-There are two options to choose from to add-on to how your research is presented – either a fine-art A4 or A3 wall print, or a high-quality A5 storybook.
+There are two options to choose from to add-on to how your research is presented – either a fine-art A4 or A3 wall print, or an A5 booklet.
 Both designed from scratch, based on original records, and tailored to your specific home.

 The contents vary depending on the package you choose, but may include: